limebat/PINN-1DBurgerEqn/README.md

 In supervised learning, the CNN of the model is based on labeled data, and when coupled with the residual function, the model will fit and form properly.
+N is the number of data points.

 ![Equation](https://latex.codecogs.com/png.latex?\mathcal{L}_{\text{data}}%20=%20\frac{1}{N}%20\sum_{i=1}^{N}%20\left(%20u_{\text{pred}}(x_i,%20t_i)%20-%20u_{\text{data}}(x_i,%20t_i)%20\right)^2)
-K is the number of boundary condition points, which are in the beginning and specified.
-M is the number of collocation points specified for the PDE.
-N is the number of data points

 ![Equation](https://latex.codecogs.com/png.latex?\mathcal{L}%20=%20\mathcal{L}_{\text{data}}%20+%20\mathcal{L}_{\text{PDE}})

 ## Supervised Extended PINN

-The loss function is a combination of the data loss (difference between predictions and labeled data) and the PDE residuals:
+The loss function is a combination of the data loss (difference between predictions and labeled data) and the PDE residuals.
+K is the number of boundary condition points, which are in the beginning and specified:

 ![Equation](https://latex.codecogs.com/png.latex?\mathcal{L}_{\text{BC}}%20=%20\frac{1}{K}%20\sum_{k=1}^{K}%20\left(%20u_{\text{pred}}(x_{b_k},%20t_{b_k})%20-%20u_{b_k}%20\right)^2)